Welcome to Safe Sleep 101

 2 – Many of the strategies to make babies sleep “better” are dangerous for that very reason.

-It’s important to realize that this is a life-saving mechanism.
 An infant’s ability to wake easily is what protects them against SIDS.

 Now let’s dive in…